 The other provinces are Prince Edward Island and Newfoundland.

-With gorgeous scenery, amazing food, and some of the friendliest people you’ll ever meet.
+With gorgeous scenery, fantastic food, and some of the friendliest people you’ll ever meet.

 The cuisine is typically Canadian, with an emphasis on local seafood.